- College of Education & Professional Studies

 Some possible questions:

-o Yes, the twelve credits can be applied to the Master’s of Science: Professional Development in Education in the Curriculum and Instruction Department.
-The core courses are listed below:
+- Yes, the twelve credits can be applied to the Master’s of Science: Professional Studies in Education with an Emphasis in Early Childhood Education (MSEPS-ECE).
+In addition to the summer module (12 Credits), the core courses are listed below (9 Credits):

 CIGENRL 723, Issues, Perspectives & Directions: A Professional Seminar in Education (3 credits)

 EDFOUND 780, Reading, Analyzing and Evaluating Educational Research (3 credits)

 Additional Courses in Content Area to Reach a Minimum of 30 Credits (to be decided upon in conjunction with advisor)

 6 Credits from the following

 SPECED 700 Legal Foundations of Special Education (3 credits)